livebook-dev/livebook/docs/teams/phoenix_integration.md

 ![](images/clustering_dev.png)

-**For production:** use additional secrets in your Teams workspace deployment group to override these values:
+**For production:** Use additional secrets in your Teams workspace deployment group to override these values:

 - `PHOENIX_APP_ENV`: Set to `production`
 - `PHOENIX_APP_COOKIE`: Set to your production cookie value